stenwt/librarium/docusaurus-librarium/docs/docs-content/09-registries-and-packs/4-adding-add-on-packs.md

 ---
 title: 'Add an Add-on Pack'
 metaTitle: 'Add an Add-on Pack'
-metaDescription: 'How to create custom made packs using Helm Charts and Manifests in Spectro Cloud'
+description: 'How to create custom made packs using Helm Charts and Manifests in Spectro Cloud'
 icon: ''
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---